Welcome to TLT’s busy lenders’ monthly round-up. Each month we summarise the latest news and developments in retail mortgage lending and regulation.

 A similar mortgage product has been operated successfully by the Bath Building Society for a number of years.

 As with family mortgages the family member will need independent legal advice.
-Lenders wishing to develop similar products will need the assistance of lawyers who understand some novel complexities.
+Lenders wishing to develop similar products will need the assistance of lawyers who understand the novel complexities.
 TLT has expertise in this area.

 Every year 200,000 people go missing.
 In many cases family members are left without financial support or access to the missing person's assets.
 Mortgages can go unpaid but, lenders are bound by confidentiality to their customer making resolving the arrears with the family difficult.